akanksha86/governance-metadata-propagation/README.md

 # Governance Metadata Propagation Demo

 This project demonstrates an agentic data governance solution using Google Cloud Dataplex.
-It showcases how to automate metadata management, propagate insights via lineage, and leverage Dataplex **Dataset Insights** capabilities.
+It showcases how to automate metadata management - propagate descriptions, glossary terms, policy tags etc. using **column level lineage** and leveraging Dataplex **Dataset Insights** capabilities.
 This is only a demonstration and is not part of official product, please review everything before using it for your environments and use-cases.

 ---